-Start the GlassFish Server 4.0 domain, if it is not already running, and open the GlassFish Server Admin Console in a browser window.
-The default URL is https://localhost:4848 As part of the To Prepare for the Upgrade procedure, the default keystore with a default self-signed key-certificate pair with an alias named s1as and a keystore password changeit was copied into the v2.x domain before the upgrade.
+1. Start the Eclipse GlassFish 7 domain, if it is not already running, and open the Eclipse GlassFish Admin Console in a browser window.

+The default URL is https://localhost:4848

+As part of the To Prepare for the Upgrade procedure, the default keystore with a default selfsigned key-certificate pair with an alias named slas and a keystore password changeit was copied into the v2.x domain before the upgrade.